trepmal/mini-loops/readme.txt

 == Changelog ==

 = Version 1.1 =
-* New: Changed Before/After Items inputs to textareas for easier modifying if there is a lot of markup
+* New: Changed Before/After Items inputs to textareas for easier modifying if there is a lot of markup.
 * New: Filters for the Before/After Items content. `miniloops_{before|after}_items_format` $query arguments passed to it.
 See source for more details.
 * New: "Mini Mini Loops" widget.
 Simplified 'Recent Posts' widget for typical usage - only 3 options.
+* Fix: Multiple tag bug.
+Only first was being recognized, now correctly accepts all.
+Thanks Ozias.
+* New: Filter for altering query. `miniloops_query` See source for more details.

 = Version 1.0 =
-* New: Exclude sticky posts option
+* New: Exclude sticky posts option.
-* New: Get posts from first current category (if single)
+* New: Get posts from first current category (if single).

 = Version 0.9 =
-* Fix: Prevents error from being displayed if image can't be resized
+* Fix: Prevents error from being displayed if image can't be resized.
-* New: Improved support for multisite use
+* New: Improved support for multisite use.
 * New: Improved [miniloop] shortcode.
 Editor tries to hard to "fix" the user-provided item format.
 Now you can save the format in a custom field.
-See Other Notes
+See Other Notes.

 = Version 0.8 (2011.10.31) =
 * Added French Translation files.
 (Thanks [@maoneetag](http://twitter.com/maoneetag))

 = Version 0.8 =
-* New: [ml_field] shortcode, [ml_category] shortcode, [ml_tag] shortcode, [ml_taxonomy] shortcode
+* New: [ml_field] shortcode, [ml_category] shortcode, [ml_tag] shortcode, [ml_taxonomy] shortcode.
-* Fix: strip slashes from widget title
+* Fix: strip slashes from widget title.

 = Version 0.7 =
 * New: more excerpt options (use automated/custom excerpts rather than trim by length, option to bypass tag/shortcode stripping).
 Please report issues.
-* Fix: stipping slashes for before/after item during output
+* Fix: stipping slashes for before/after item during output.

 = Version 0.6 =
 * New (sorta): shortcode option `[miniloop]` (see Other Notes for usage).
-Why "sorta"? shortcode has existed the whole time, I only just now added some docs
+Why "sorta"? shortcode has existed the whole time, I only just now added some docs.
-* New: get posts from current category (if archive)
+* New: get posts from current category (if archive).
-* New: custom taxonomies, if only 1 ID given, and it's negative, treat it like "NOT IN"
+* New: custom taxonomies, if only 1 ID given, and it's negative, treat it like "NOT IN".
-* Fix: added missing echo in instructions
+* Fix: added missing echo in instructions.
-* General code optimization
+* General code optimization.

 = Version 0.5 =
-* New: get only sticky posts
+* New: get only sticky posts.
-* New: shuffle order
+* New: shuffle order.
-* New: [ml_author_link] shortcode
+* New: [ml_author_link] shortcode.
-* New: [ml_comment_count] shortcode
+* New: [ml_comment_count] shortcode.
-* New: thumbnail cropping for local images
+* New: thumbnail cropping for local images.
-* New: Ready for localization
+* New: Ready for localization.

 = Version 0.4 =
-* New image option: get first attached image (great for galleries!)
+* New image option: get first attached image (great for galleries!).
-* Bug fix: broken image if no fallback is set
+* Bug fix: broken image if no fallback is set.

 = Version 0.3 =
-* Bug fix: post status works now
+* Bug fix: post status works now.

 = Version 0.2 =
-* Improvements: hide title, link title, exclude current single post options
+* Improvements: hide title, link title, exclude current single post options.

 = Version 0.1 =
 * Initial release version.